alexanderepstein/cryptowatch/README.md

 ## Todo
   - [ ] Bokeh server for local web monitor (graph historical and realtime data)
+  - [ ] Support more cryptocurrencies
+  - [ ] Change the style of the terminal & curses monitor to support viewing more currencies (possibly even scrolling with the curses monitor)
+  - [ ] Add LED to to cryptoPie for positive or negative 24H change
+  - [ ] Grab historical data and add option to create graph and output to file or view (matplotlib or gnuplot)

 ## Donate
 If this project helped you in any way and you feel like supporting me